Rosa Fernig

 Rosa Fernig (born 28 November 2000) is a field hockey player from the Netherlands.

 Personal life

 Rosa Fernig was born in 's-Hertogenbosch.
 She is a student at Tilburg University.

 Career

 Under–21

 Rosa Fernig made her international debut at under–21 level.
 In 2019 she represented the Netherlands U–21 side at the EuroHockey U21 Championship in Valencia.
-At the tournament, she won a silver medal.
+She was part of the silver medal-winning Dutch team at the tournament.

-In 2022, she made her final appearances for the junior national team at the postponed FIH Junior World Cup in Potchefstroom.
+In 2022, she made her final appearances for the junior national team at the delayed FIH Junior World Cup in Potchefstroom.
 She captained the side to a gold medal.

 Oranje

 Fernig received her first call-up to the senior national team in 2022.
 She made her senior international debut during a test match against Ireland in Bilthoven.

 In 2024, Fernig was a reserve player for the Dutch squad at the XXXIII Olympic Games in Paris.